ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-06-ethereum-classic-course-16-what-is-wetc/index.md

 ![Native coins and ERC-20 tokens.](./1.png)

-Native cryptocurrencies are the coins inside blockchains that are used to pay for block producers and for transaction fees.
+Native cryptocurrencies are the coins inside blockchains that are used to pay block producers and transaction fees.
 They are a fundamental component of the protocols of these systems.

 They are “native” because they are the ones issued on a per block basis, by protocol, to pay for miners or validators in proof of work or proof of stake blockchains.